Team293/CNCMilling/README.md

 This script is intended to make generation of common 8020 extrusion parts simple and quick using a common fixture.
-There are three operations currently supported by this script ("Bore and Score", "Cut-off Lengths", and "Daily Check-up").
+There are three operations currently supported by this script ("Bore and Score", "Cut-off Lengths", and "Calibration").
 These operations are combined into the same script to ensure that important parameters (such as the work origin) are always in sync.